opencog/atomspace/README.md

 * Compiler internals; code generation; code optimization; bytecode; VM's.
 * Operating systems; distributed database internals.

-Basically, Atomese is a mashup of ideas taken from all of the above fields.
+Basically, Atomese is a mash-up of ideas taken from all of the above fields.
 It's kind-of trying to do and be all of these, all at once, and to find the right balance between all of them.
 Again: the goal is knowledge representation for general intelligence.
 Building something that the AGI developers can use.